How to Prioritize & Reduce Your IT Support Tickets

 Creating a support self-service portal can easily reduce the number of support tickets you receive by offering a knowledge base with answers to common issues that users can quickly resolve themselves.
 If they still aren’t able to solve the problem, they then have the option of opening a ticket.

-You’ll ultimately improve your SLAs, reduce the number of support tickets, and improve user satisfaction by empowering them to get a quick fix for their problem.
+You’ll ultimately improve your SLAs, reduce support ticket frequency, and improve user satisfaction by empowering them to get a quick fix for their problem.

 In the course of responding to support tickets, help desk team members will troubleshoot and resolve problems that may actually be symptoms of a greater issue.
 While these incidents may appear on the surface to be unrelated, an underlying connection may be revealed by a Root Cause Analysis: